 Of course, it was probably destined to happen.
 In the heyday of the Polynesian palaces, owners such as Bergeron considered their recipes to be trade secrets, and ripping off or attempting to clone a competitor's drink was a common practice.
 Plus, Bergeron even changed his own recipe: the mai tai became so popular that supplies of the original aged rum were depleted, so the restaurateur had to improvise the flavor by mixing two other types of rum.

 As winter lurches toward spring, it's a good time to reach for the rum and the flowery shirt.
 So put on some Martin Denny, mix up a mai tai and start peering down the calendar; warmer days are up ahead.

-- 2 ounces Jamaican rum (Appleton Extra is a good choice; for a bit more authentic flavor, substitute 1 once of St. James 15-year Hors D’Age rum for 1 ounce of the Appleton)
+2 ounces Jamaican rum (Appleton Extra is a good choice; for a bit more authentic flavor, substitute 1 ounce of St. James 15-year Hors D’Age rum for 1 ounce of the Appleton)

 Pour all ingredients into a cocktail shaker and fill with ice.
 Shake well for 10 seconds and strain into a double old-fashioned glass filled with crushed ice.
 Garnish with lime shell and a sprig of fresh mint.

 |Saturated Fat 0g||2%|

 |Vitamin C 9mg||43%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|